 Source: U.S. Department of State

-Employers that assume the costs for such consular services on behalf of their employees taking assignments overseas, should be prepared to factor in the changes in costs (which will vary (higher or lower) depending on the circumstances at hand), when budgeting for international assignments.
+Employers that assume the costs for such consular services on behalf of their employees taking assignments overseas, should be prepared to factor in the changes in costs (which will vary (higher or lower) depending on the circumstances at hand

 This article is adapted, with permission, from “Fees for Consular Services to Change on September 1, 2014” in e-Alert (August 29, 2014), a publication of KPMG Law LLP, a tax and immigration law firm affiliated with KPMG LLP, each of which is a Canadian limited liability partnership.